XRPLF/xrpl-dev-portal/content/concept-accounts.md

         const chksum_hash2 = crypto.createHash('sha256').update(chksum_hash1).digest();
         const checksum =  chksum_hash2.slice(0,4);

-5. Concatenate the the payload, and the checksum, and calculate the base58 value of the concatenated buffer.
+5. Concatenate the payload and the checksum.
+Calculate the base58 value of the concatenated buffer.
 The result is the address.

         const dataToEncode = Buffer.concat([payload, checksum]);
         const address = base58.encode(dataToEncode);